piumidinuka/piumidinuka.github.io/_posts/2025-01-24-what’s new in ember 4.7: a deep dive into the latest features.md

 Let’s look at what’s new in Ember 4.7 and how these updates can benefit you as a developer.

-#1.
-New Features and Enhancements in Ember 4.7
+#New Features and Enhancements in Ember 4.7
 Ember 4.7 introduces several new features and improvements aimed at making the framework even more robust and developer-friendly.
 Here are the key highlights:

 ##1.1.
 Enhanced Template Glimmer Support